osantiago/OpheliaHotel/README.md

 Clone the repository down using Git Clone https://github.com/DavidCamre/OpheliaHotel.git

-If you have insufficient permissions mail me at davidcamre@gmail.com to be addedto admin list.
+If you have insufficient permissions mail me at davidcamre@gmail.com to be added to admin list.

 To pull the newest branch down use Git pull origin master To add a file use Git add .